-- DPA successfully converted on 1 January 2017 with all deadlines being met. - GCPA outcomes were excellent and highlights are listed under achievements and performance. - Staff morale at GCPA remains high with little turnover. - Applications for Reception Class 2017 at GCPA were 50 for 30 places.
-The class is full and 4 remain on the waiting list.
-Several classes still have waiting lists. - Outcomes at DPA have improved and highlights are listed under achievements and performance. - Safeguarding procedures at DPA have been improved, including monitoring and physical improvements. - Staff at both Academies are working together on activities such as peer coaching, this includes SMT, teaching staff and teaching assistants. - Class reorganisation at DPA has contributed to an improved financial position; rigorous monitoring has been put in place for DPA financial procedures to ensure that the School operates within its budget and seeks value for money at every opportunity.
+- GCPA outcomes were excellent and highlights are listed under achievements and performance. - Staff morale at GCPA remains high with little staff turnover. - Numbers of pupils at GCPA is currently at 209.
+Several classes still have waiting lists. - Outcomes at DPA have improved and highlights are listed under achievements and performance. - Safeguarding procedures at DPA have been improved, including monitoring and physical improvements. - Staff at both Academies are working together on activities such as moderation, assessment and subject leadership. - Class reorganisation at DPA has contributed to an improved financial position; rigorous monitoring has been put in place for DPA financial procedures to ensure that the School operates within its budget and seeks value for money at every opportunity. - Optimising financial controls at DPA has secured grants which has led to improvements in the external environment.